atangeman/AngularJsBuilder/README.md

 # AngularJs Builder

+Build your standard and stick to it.

-A simple linux command-line script to set up working directories and base files to AngularJs standards.
+This repo contains a set of simple linux command-line scripts to set up working directories and base files to AngularJs standards.
+You can customize these scripts to build your own working directory standard, or use as is.

+## How it Works

+The /.build directory contains all of the default scripts to setup your working directory, and also generate common angularjs files on demand.

+### _setup.sh

+This script uses simple bash commands to setup the working directory, generate default js files and downloads common angularjs and bootstrap src js to the ./assets/lib/ directory.

+### Libs Downloaded to ./assets/lib/

+ angular.js
+ angular.min.js
+ angular-resource.js
+ angular-resource.min.js
+ angular-route.js
+ angular-route.min.js
+ angular-sanitize.js
+ angular-sanitize.min.js

+### generatejs.sh

+This script will automatically generate default angular js files to a prespecified directory.

 ## Standards Used